Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 1. Include all the payment details upfront

-The best way to get paid is to avoid the need to hound your clients in the first place.
-When it’s time for your client to pay their first invoice, make sure you’re providing the entire payment plan upfront.
+The best way to ensure timely payments is to avoid hounding your clients in the first place.
+When it’s time for your client to pay their first invoice, make sure you provide the entire payment plan upfront.

 Oftentimes, people simply forget due dates–it’s not that they’re trying to avoid paying you.